 Only the hero is chaste and great, does not give in to any temptations; Oh, please!
 The last twist in the epilogue is especially bad.

-I surely do not recommend this book as a good read.
+I do not recommend this book as a thrilling read because of its slow pace.
 Read it just for the laughs at the faulty construction of the story.

 For more Mark Gimenez book reviews, please check Mark Gimenez Book Reviews.